Expert advice on how to seamlessly pull off an al fresco wedding.

 The best approach is to always be honest from the very beginning, with both the consultant and yourself.
 The bridal boutique will work within your budget—no matter how high or low it may be.
 Above all else, they want you to leave a happy bride.
 Being straightforward ensures your gown-buying experience will be a positive one.

-Oregon has so many wonderful bridal boutiques with knowledgeable consultants looking forward to helping you find the perfect gown at the perfect price.
+Oregon has so many wonderful bridal boutiques with knowledgeable consultants looking forward to helping you find the perfect gown at the perfect price - see below for some of our preferred boutiques.
 Simply come prepared with a list of your wants and needs.
 Above all else, cherish the experience.